 Brandi’s experience in regulatory compliance and contract management makes her effective at balancing limited resources, funding law enforcement, and restoring capacity for the jail and DA’s office.

 What this means: Brandi is a systems thinker who is prepared to collaborate across county departments to facilitate creative solutions to social problems like drug addiction and theft.
 By overlapping resources in innovative ways, greater impact can be achieved at lower cost.
-Brandi’s background is in Sociology and Psychology, equipping her with the understanding needed to tackle complex social problems.
+Brandi’s background in Sociology and Psychology well-equips her with the understanding needed to tackle complex social problems.

 • Roads, Bridges & Tide Gates